The3DP/VariO/README.md

 # VariO
-A software platform designed to take data and process it according to its use.
+A software platform designed to collect data and process it according to its use.